rshield1/quiz-me/spec.md

 Answer questions about your knowledge of JavaScript Fundamentals.
 In particular, the JavaScript Fundamentals concepts your reviewer may ask about include:

-variables
+x variables
-data structures
+x data structures
-functions
+x functions
-hoisting
+x hoisting
-scope
+x scope
-context
+x execution context
-this
+x this
-closures
+x closures
-ES6 syntax
+x ES6 syntax
-let, const
+x let, const
-arrow functions
+x arrow functions
 Learning Goals
 These are the skills and knowledge that you should aim to demonstrate through the project review.